 Dharamshala, India —A number of firsthand accounts of sexual assault against women in exiled Tibetan communities in north India have reportedly surfaced with the campaign against Gender-Based Violence initiated by the Tibetan Centre for Human Rights and Democracy (TCHRD).

-The survey taken place in eight Tibetan settlements across northern India has resulted in more than 30 stories of women coming out and shared their traumatic experience of sexual assault including rape, domestic violence, molestation and other crimes against women.
+The survey has taken place in eight Tibetan settlements across northern India has resulted in more than 30 stories of women coming out and shared their traumatic experience of sexual assault including rape, domestic violence, molestation and other crimes against women.

-The TCHRD claims it aims to showcase one narrative each day out of the 16 selected narratives of abused faced by women for the next sixteen days starting from 25th November to 10th December 2019.
+The TCHRD claims it aims to showcase one narrative each day out of the 16 selected narratives of abuses faced by women for the next sixteen days starting from 25th November to 10th December 2019.
 The Tibetan NGO says it joins the UN’s annual campaign of 16 Days of Activism against Gender-Based Violence (GBV).
 The sole purpose of this global campaign is to end all forms of violence against girls and women which begins on International Day for the Elimination of Violence Against Women, 25 November to end on Human Rights Day 10 December.

-Gender-based violence based affects every girl and women irrespective of race, class, religion, ethnicity or economic background.
+Gender-based violence affects every girl and women irrespective of race, class, religion, ethnicity or economic background.
 Crime against women is a significant public health issue and violation of women’s human rights.
 The recent statistics of the World Health Organization show that 15 million girls between age 15 and 19 worldwide have experienced forced sex at some point in their life.
 Globally, as many as 38% of murders of women are committed by an intimate partner.

 With the highlight of the 16-day campaign, TCHRD will share 16 stories of gender-based violence faced by Tibetan girls and women in exiled Tibetan communities in India.
 Conducted and shot in eight Tibetan settlements across northern India.
 These films focus on gender inequality as a contributing factor to violence against women and encourage more women to break the silence surrounding GBV crimes.
-The women of these films appear to other survivors to speak out and demand justice.
+The women of these films appeal to other survivors to speak out and demand justice.
 Their stories depict how many GBV cases go unreported, allowing the perpetrators of these crimes to remain unpunished.

 With this campaign, the TCHRD aims to build a community free of GBV crimes, the need to inform and educate all individuals about gender-based violence.
 Most importantly, they need to teach GBV prevention and promote gender equality and make services available to GBV survivors.
 To end the stigmatization of GBV survivors and to ensure that these survivors don’t fall prey to ‘victim-blaming’.